Skip to main content

 EU citizens can enjoy the benefits such as free movement of people and goods.
 Photo: Office of the European Parliament in Slovenia

-Linguistic diversity is another key aspect of the EU.
-Languages shape personal identity and are part of our shared heritage.
-The EU currently recognizes 24 official languages.
-In 2022, 49% of all upper secondary school students across the EU were learning at least two foreign languages – the same was true in Slovenia.
+One of the key aspects of the EU is its linguistic diversity.
+Languages shape personal identity and are an integral part of our shared heritage.
+The EU currently recognises 24 official languages.
+In 2022, 49% of all upper secondary school students across the EU were learning at least two foreign languages, and Slovenia was no exception.

 • Two young girls holding flags featuring a circle of twelve golden stars on a blue background.